 2016 Safety Performance

-We will continue to work diligently to reduce the severity of injuries and the number of incidents.
-Our 2017 target is to achieve an OSHA incident rate of 0.90 or below and a severity rate of 25 or below.
 Resolute also measures and reports occupational disability and absenteeism rates.
-Occupational disabilities include any illness attributable to the work place or work activity, including stress or exposure to harmful materials, as well as work-related injuries.
+Occupational disabilities include any illness attributable to the workplace or work activity, including stress or exposure to harmful materials, as well as work-related injuries.
 Absenteeism includes any days missed outside permitted holidays or other permitted absences.

-Our goal in 2017 is to continue to ensure 100% of hourly employee submit three near-miss reports annually and to disclose near-miss ratios, management and reporting systems in future annual reports.
+Our goal for 2018 is to ensure all hourly employees submit three proactive near-miss reports and to continue to disclose near-miss ratios as well as management and reporting systems in future annual reports.

 1 The lost time incident rate is calculated by multiplying the number of incidents that were lost time cases by 200,000, divided by total number of hours worked.